Template & checklist · campaign log workspace

 Campaign Tracking Spreadsheet

-Log published links, final destinations, owners, and launch evidence in one place so reporting has a real source of truth after the link goes live.
+Log published links, final destinations, owners, and launch evidence in one place so reporting has a real source of truth after QA has passed and the link goes live.

 This is the recordkeeping layer that sits after UTM Builder, UTM QA Checker, and Redirect Checker.
-Use it to preserve what actually shipped instead of trying to reconstruct it from memory later.
+Use it to preserve what actually shipped instead of reconstructing it from memory later.
+The sheet should record approved launches, final destinations, ownership, and proof of release — not become the place where broken links are discovered for the first time.

 Log before launch